CreoAtive/python-sync/README.md

 You may add any of rsync's double-dash options to modify the sync command.
 You may also use a file named .exclude in your repository-root directory to exclude files and directories.
 See http://linux.die.net/man/1/rsync for more information.

-Deleted files will be moved to
+Deleted files will be moved to:

 ```
-.repository/backups/<date>.
+.repository/backups/<date>/
 ```

 ## init repository